Model Gallery FAQ

 Troubleshoot model deployment, training failures, service errors, and debugging issues in PAI Model Gallery.

-Ask Xiao PAI first
+Ask PAI Agent first

 Q: How do I check whether deep thinking is enabled for a model evaluation?